This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 Models in SDLC

-Selecting proper testing methodologies also incorporate with choosing a proper model in SDLC.
+Selecting proper testing methodologies also incorporates choosing a proper model in SDLC.

 The models include: